Care

 Baking Soda and Vinegar

 If you’re still struggling to clean your pan, try combining baking soda with vinegar.
-The mixture will create carbon dioxide bubbles, which can help further dislodge burnt food and oil.
+The mixture will create carbon dioxide bubbles, which can help further dislodge really stubborn burnt-on food and oil.

 First, sprinkle baking soda onto the affected areas of your pan, then pour on a small amount of distilled white vinegar.
 While the mixture is still foamy, scrub the pan thoroughly, then rinse and dry.